Edinburgh Ethical Shopping Guide

 Those Were The Days

-I haven’t visited Those Were The Days but I have heard from various sources that this St Stephen Steet shop has an amazing selection of vintage wedding dresses, as well as a separate vintage boutique that specialises in 1920s pieces all the way through to iconic 1990s collectible pieces.
+Those Were The Days is a gem of a shop on St Stephen Street that has an amazing selection of vintage clothing for men and women.
+As well as the main store, it also has a separate vintage wedding dress boutique that specialises in 1920s pieces through to iconic 1990s collectable pieces.

 Ethical Groceries